 We’ll pause at the Western Wall (also known as the Wailing Wall) to soak up the atmosphere, and after a great local lunch, we’ll explore the Jewish Quarter (including more ruins from the Biblical period) and the Room of the Last Supper (Matthew 26) and King David's Tomb on Mount Zion.We’ll conclude our day with a visit to Bethlehem, where we’ll be able to explore the Church of the Nativity, believed to be the location of Jesus’ birth (Matthew 2).

-Optional (If on Friday): In the evening be driven back to the West Wall plaza to witness Jewish preparation for Shabbat performed by thousands.
+Optional (If on a Friday): In the evening return to the Western Wall plaza to experience the joyous ‘Receiving the Shabbat’ Jewish prayer service.
 Continue for a traditional Shabbat dinner at a local home or at the hotel.
 Overnight at hotel in Jerusalem.

 We’ll open our day with a spectacular panoramic view over Jerusalem from the Mount of Olives.
 We’ll use this view to locate and understand the key sites in the story of Jesus in Jerusalem, before descending the mountain, just as he would have done, to the Garden of Gethsemane (Matthew 26), where we’ll reflect on Jesus’ final moments before being arrested.